| |

 to his character.

-on Broadway opposite George C. Scott in the critically
+Horne appeared on Broadway opposite George C. Scott

-acclaimed revival of Inherit the Wind, and with
+in the critically acclaimed revival of Inherit the

-Sam Waterston in Abe Lincoln in Illinois.
-His
+Wind, and with Sam Waterston in Abe Lincoln in

-Festival was with John Goodman in Skin of Our Teeth
+Festival with John Goodman in Skin of Our Teeth

 in Central Park.
 He first paired with Tim Blake Nelson